-Jessica Floeh is an award-winning design researcher who partners with clients to improve patient experiences.
+Jessica Floeh is an award-winning product designer who partners with patients and clients to improve patient experiences.
 She is honored to have received accolades from renown health institutions such as The Mayo Clinic and AARP as well as opportunities to work with talented teams, formerly as Lead Healthcare Experience Designer at Intel.

-She has a background in interactive design and digital media, and graduated valedictorian with her MFA in Design and Technology from Parsons The New School For Design.
-Her innate creativity and decades of living with Type 1 Diabetes launched her on the path toward exploring and improving healthcare experiences through design.
+She has a background in interaction design and digital media, and graduated as valedictorian with her MFA in Design and Technology from Parsons The New School For Design.
+Her innate creativity and decades of experience living with Type 1 Diabetes launched her on the path toward exploring and improving patient experiences through design.
 She is the founder of Hanky Pancreas, a product line for women using insulin pumps, and her work has been featured on CNN, Diabetes Forecast Magazine, NPR, among others.
 Jessica is a St. Louis native, currently based in Baltimore.